-[With the Sale having closed,12 conversion to chapter 7 is the only available alternative to the Plan.]
-In chapter 7 the tasks for which the Plan Trustee has responsibility under the Plan - liquidating any remaining assets, pursuing and/or settling the Noteholder Litigation, resolving discrepancies in claim amounts (including by objection where warranted), making distributions to creditors, and wrapping up the Debtors' affairs, including final tax returns - would instead be delegated to a bankruptcy trustee appointed by the United States Trustee (a federal official with administrative responsibilities in bankruptcy cases) and the lawyers and accountants hired by the bankruptcy trustee.
-The Debtors believe that conversion to Chapter 7 has serious disadvantages to parties in interest, compared with the Plan.
+[With the Noteholder Settlement having been approved, the Debtors must proceed with the Plan approval process or be in breach of the Noteholder Settlement.
+If, even so, the Debtors were to breach the Noteholder Settlement by attempting to dispose of the PD-1 Assets other than pursuant to the Plan, the Noteholders - whose claims were allowed in the aggregate amount of \$1,691,776.42 pursuant to the Noteholder Settlement - would have the right to the first \$1,691,776.42 of sale proceeds.
+In order to have available funds to pay bankruptcy expenses and other creditors the sum of \$847,000, which the Plan and the Noteholder Settlement provide for such purposes, the sale price would have to be \$2,538,000 - an unlikely result given that XOMA's offer of \$1,600,000 is the highest the Debtors have been able to obtain, and even then, there would be additional bankruptcy expenses resulting from pursuit of this approach.
+Conversion to chapter 7 would create the same unfavorable economics for the bankruptcy estate, and additional difficulties as well.
+In chapter 7 the tasks assumed by the Plan Trustee under the Plan - liquidating any remaining assets, resolving discrepancies in claim amounts (including by objection where warranted), making distributions to creditors, and wrapping up the Debtors' affairs, including final tax returns - would fall instead to a bankruptcy trustee appointed by the United States Trustee (a federal official with administrative responsibilities in bankruptcy cases) along with a new set of lawyers and accountants hired by the bankruptcy trustee.
 Under chapter 7 a new deadline to file claims would be set.
-The process of claims review and allowance - already far advanced in this case would begin anew.
-In chapter 7, distributions to creditors require orders of the Court, and interim distributions (that is, distributions made to holders of Allowed Claims at a time when other claims remain unresolved and the case is not ready to be closed) are the exception rather than the rule.
-Under the Plan, by contrast, the Plan Trustee can make distributions as and when claims are Allowed and funds become available.
+The process of claims review and allowance - already far advanced in this case - would begin anew.
+In chapter 7, distributions to creditors require orders of the Court and interim distributions (that is, distributions made to holders of Allowed Claims at a time when other claims remain unresolved and the case is not ready to be closed) are the exception rather than the rule.
+The Plan, by contrast, permits distributions whenever funds are available, with no need for a court order.
 The process for resolving disputes concerning the proper Allowed Amount of a claim is also more cumbersome in chapter 7 than under the Plan.
-In sum, the Debtors project that Chapter 7 would cost more money, take more time, and delay distributions to creditors compared with the Plan.
+In sum, the Debtors project that Chapter 7 would cost more money, take more time, and delay distributions to creditors compared with the Plan.]

-For the foregoing reasons, the Debtors have determined, and urge their creditors to conclude, that the Plan is a superior alternative to Chapter 7.
+For the foregoing reasons, the Debtors have determined, and urge their creditors to conclude, that the Plan is superior to all other alternatives